windwp/windline.nvim/README.md

         {'  ', {'white', 'black'} },
     },
     show_in_active = true
-    -- set this mean if it is in active it still display same as active mode }
+    -- set this mean if it is inactive it still display same as active mode }

 ```